jalvarezga/jalvarezga.github.io/_posts/2018-05-29-welcome-to-jekyll.markdown

 $$(z*w)_x=0=t_x\forall x\in \mathbb{Z}-\{0,1,\dots, m+1\}.$$

-Finally, once that we have that Binomial probability mass functions are log concave, we apply (ii) to conclude that the Binomial survival function is log concave, and conclude the proof.
+Finally, once that we have that Binomial probability mass functions are log concave, we apply (ii) to conclude that the Binomial survival function is log concave, and conclude the proof.$$\blacksquare$$

-$$\blacksquare$$